Huw Jenkins

-Huw Jenkins is vice chairman of the board of BTG Pactual, based in London.
+Huw Jenkins is a British businessman, currently vice chairman of the board of BTG Pactual, based in London.
 He is a managing partner of the firm as well as a member of the Global Management Committee.
 Jenkins is also chairman of Engelhart Commodities Trading Partners (ECTP), formerly known as BTG Pactual Commodities, which was spun out of BTG Pactual in 2016.

 Jenkins joined BTG Pactual as a consultant in 2009 and became a partner in 2010.
 Prior to BTG he held several positions at UBS Investment Bank, including chairman and chief executive officer, global head of equities, head of equities for the Americas and head of Asia-Pacific equities.
 Prior to joining UBS, he worked at Barclays de Zoete Wedd and Hill Samuel.